AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-11-06-best-credit-card-new-zealand/best-credit-card-new-zealand.md

 You will get back 0.75 cents for every additional dollar you spend.

-### American Express Platinum Card
+### American Express Platinum Card~~

-You must spend at least NZD 93,750 annually to cover the card fee.
+~~You must spend at least NZD 93,750 annually to cover the card fee.~~

-You will get back 1.33 cents for every additional dollar you spend.
+~~You will get back 1.33 cents for every additional dollar you spend.~~

-_However, suppose you use the additional benefits like the Accor membership, the 300-dollar dining credit and the 200-dollar travel credit.
-In that case, you have to spend only 30,825 dollars a year to cover the card fee._
+~~_However, suppose you use the additional benefits like the Accor membership, the 300-dollar dining credit and the 200-dollar travel credit.
+In that case, you have to spend only 30,825 dollars a year to cover the card fee._~~

+**_Note:_** The American Express Platinum Card is no longer available in New Zealand.

 ## My Recommendation